-- Select either the HelloWorldFxPWin.exe (Windows) or HelloWorldFxPPPC.exe (Pocket PC) service pack from the development kit.
-If necessary, transfer the file to the computer which you will use to Field Program Toothpick. - 2.
+- 1. Select either the HelloWorldFxPWin.exe (Windows) ٥r HelloWorldFxPPPC.exe (Pocket PC) service pack from the development If necessary, transfer the file to the computer which you will use to Field Program Toothpick. - 2.
 Power-up the Toothpick with the on-board pushbutton held down.
 After initialization, the on-board LEDs will flash simultaneously. - 3.
 Start running the Service Pack and connect from the computer to the Toothpick using Bluetooth. - 4.
-Enter the COM port used to connect to the Toothpick in the box provided.
+Enter the COM port used to connect to the Toothpick in the box provided. - 5.
+Press the Update button.
+Programming takes about 10 seconds.
+When the progress bar is full, field programming is complete.